linzjs/linz/docs/getting_started.rst

 Events
 ======

-The Linz object is an event emitter, and will emit the ``initialized`` event, and an event whenever a configuration is set, of the same name.
+The Linz object is an event emitter, and will emit the ``initialized`` event when Linz has finished initializing.

+It will also emit an event whenever a configuration is set (i.e. using the `linz.set` method).
+The name of the event will be the same as the name of the configuration that is set.

 A common pattern for setting up Linz, using the event emitter, is as follows: